kungming2/AssistantBOT/README.md

 ### Statistics

-**Artemis collects various useful statistics on your community** and updates them at midnight UTC to the subreddit wiki at `r/SUBREDDIT/wiki/assistantbot_statistics`.
+**Artemis gathers various useful statistics on your community** and updates them at midnight UTC to the subreddit wiki at `r/SUBREDDIT/wiki/assistantbot_statistics`.
 These statistics are by default visible only to moderators, but moderators can choose to make the wiki page public and share it with their community.

 #### Post Statistics